AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

     },
 });
 ```
-The `defaultButtons` constant contains the buttons that will be rendered every time, doesn't meter what condition is.
+The `defaultButtons` constant contains the buttons that will be rendered every time, doesn't matter what condition is.
 On the line `const selections = await guestConnection?.host?.fragmentSelections?.getSelections?.() || [];`
 we get information about current list of selected content fragments.